ucsd-ml-arts/generative-audio-benjamin-chang-1/README.md

 ## Abstract

-The goal of this project is to try to use generative and interpolation audio networks to create music of a new genre.
-In particular, this project aims to create music in this new genre named steamfunk disco using GANSynth to interpolate between various instruments and Performance RNN to produce a coherent track.
-This will be done by manipulating parameters in the The Steamfunk Disco's lyrics will likely be added later to the generated music.
+The goal of this project is to try to use generative and interpolation audio networks to create music of the horror genre.
+In particular, this project aims to create music in this genre which using Performance RNN to produce music, GANSynth to interpolate between various instruments and create new sounds, soundtrap (an online webapp for audio mixing) to produce a coherent horror background track.

 The idea is as follows: 1.
 Generate Music tracks using Performance RNN
                         2. Perform signal manipulation as needed
-                        3. Combine tracks using GANSynth
+                        3. Generate new sound tracks modified using GANSynth

-"Include your abstract here.
-This should be one paragraph clearly describing your concept, method, and results.
-This should tell us what architecture/approach you used.
-Also describe your creative goals, and whether you were successful in achieving them.
-Also could describe future directions."
+                        4. Mix together a horror background soundtrack using an audio mixer

+Future directions for this work could include generating a greater variety of background sounds and exploring more than just the

 ## Model/Data